 Taken in fall of the senior year; clearances and other documents for fieldwork required; overall QPA of 2.70 required to enroll; passing PAPA tests required to enroll.

 371 and 375-377

 Taken in fall of the senior year; clearances and other documents for fieldwork required; overall QPA of 3.0 required to enroll; passing PAPA tests and approval of the Teacher Education Committee are required to enroll.

 EDUC 160 is a pre-requisite and EDUC 130 is a co-requisite for EDUC 244.
 Environmental Science 112 with a grade of C or better is the prerequisite for Education 331.
 Mathematics 125 with a grade of C or better and Mathematics 107 are prerequisites for Education 332.
 (Both Mathematics 107 and 125 are waived for students majoring in mathematics, mathematics/general science, or mathematics/English.)
 History 113 with a grade of C or better, Political Science 110, and Interdisciplinary Studies 110 are prerequisites for Education 330.
 Students must pass the reading, writing, and mathematics PAPA exams prior to enrolling in any 200- or 300-level education course.
 These exams should be taken in the freshman year.

 All students interested in teacher certification are reminded that they must complete courses required for initial admission to the teacher certification program.
 Specifically, students must complete six credit hours (1.50 Moravian course units) in mathematics as well as three credit hours in English composition and three credit hours in English literature.

 more information about Moravian's middle level education

-Professor of Education and Middle Llevel Program Coordinator
+Associate Professor and Middle Level Program Coordinator Education Department Moravian College

 1200 Main Street